I'll Cry Instead: Music

 "I'll Cry Instead" is in 4/4 (common time) and is in the key of G major, except the bridge, which modulates to D major.
 The song uses the three blues chords I, IV and V. Structurally, it employs two bridges while avoiding instrumental solos and double verses between bridges.

 Among musicologists and authors, several describe "I'll Cry Instead" as country, including Ian MacDonald, Jean-Michael Guesdon & Philippe Margotin, Alan W. Pollack, Tim Riley and William Ruhlmann.
-Jonathan Gould calls is "rockabilly-styled", and Stephen Thomas Erlewine describes it as "tough folk rock".
+Jonathan Gould calls it "rockabilly-styled", and Stephen Thomas Erlewine describes it as "tough folk rock".
 Country music was popular in the Beatles' hometown of Liverpool throughout the 1950s and Lennon listened to the genre regularly before he experienced rock and roll.
 Doggett writes the song is the first among several by the Beatles from 1964 and 1965 that were overtly country and rockabilly influenced, as does critic Richie Unterberger, who compares the song to the Beatles' next studio album, Beatles for Sale, and McCartney's 1965 composition "I've Just Seen a Face".
 Doggett further comments that, even if it lacks the "pace or bite of Carl Perkins or Elvis Presley at their peak", the influence is heard in the lead guitar work of George Harrison, as well as Lennon's rhythm guitar playing and chord progressions.